Gym Equipment

 8. Smith Machine

-Which Cardio Machines Provide the Most Effective Glute Workout?
+Which Cardio Machines Provide The Most Effective Glute Workout?

-The aerobic equipment at your gym is a great complement to your glute exercises.
 Here are some specific cardiovascular machines that not only get your heart rate up, but they can also help with glute training.

 Stair Climber

 A stair climber is a piece of cardiovascular equipment that replicates the motion of climbing the stairs.
-As we mentioned earlier in this article, walking on the flat works mainly the hamstrings.
-However, by walking or running on an incline will automatically engage the glutes.

 Whilst you could simply walk up regular stairs, the stair climber provides for an endless staircase with resistance options so you can make the workout more challenging.
 It’s also low impact making it very joint friendly.
-If you want to make it more difficult, just take two steps at a time.

 Elliptical Trainer

 The elliptical machine is great for boosting stamina and calories, but besides that it can also help to build the muscles of the lower body.
-To better activate the glutes when using the elliptical trainer, you would need to set the cross ramp to a higher elevation.
-Essentially, the higher the cross ramp the better the glute workout.

 Treadmill